andrew/ultimate-awesome/README.md

 - [awesome_cqrs](https://github.com/mindreframer/awesome_cqrs) - Some links about CQRS / Event Sourcing.
 - [awesome-jamstack-resources](https://github.com/Olanetsoft/awesome-jamstack-resources) - This is a Curated list of resources using the JAMStack: A modern web development architecture for creating fast, secure and dynamic websites.
 - [awesome-js-resources](https://github.com/rjoydip-zz/awesome-js-resources) - Collection of JavaScript resources (PDF, Video, Link) .
+- [awesome-kurdish](https://github.com/sinaahmadi/awesome-kurdish) - A curated list of awesome resources and tools for Kurdish language and speech technologies.
 - [awesome-hyperledger](https://github.com/skcript/awesome-hyperledger) - A curated list of Hyperledger Resources, Articles, Talks and Applications, all in one place.
 - [Awesome-CV-Paper-Review](https://github.com/Sophia-11/Awesome-CV-Paper-Review) - 计算机视觉各个方向论文速览.
 - [awesome-hslu](https://github.com/stairch/awesome-hslu) - A collection of exercises, solutions, projects, summaries and more by students @ HSLU :mortar_board:.